 Topics in social psychology explore how people think about, influence and relate to one another.
-Specific topics include affiliation, aggression, altruism, attitude formation and change, attribution, compliance, conformity and persuasion.
+Specific topics may include the self, interpersonal relationships, intergroup relations, aggression, altruism, attitude formation and persuasion, compliance, and conformity.
+The course also includes discussion of how social behavior is influenced by factors such as gender and culture.
 Prerequisite: PSY 111.
 Offered fall and spring.